LeonAaron/Portfolio/Fortune Trivia Game/README.md

 - After selecting a random prize for the round, the game will automatically present a hint and ask the player to guess the answer.
 Based on the answer, you will receive feedback on whether the guess was correct or not.

 ### Game Settings
-The game settings be modified in MainFortune.py
+The game settings be modified in MainFortune.java

 **Number of Tries:** User can customize number of letter guesses per word.
 **Number of Turns:** Customize total number of turns in a game.